Akascape/gegl-experimental-effects/lcd/Readme.md

 * **Brightness**
   - Boosts the intensity of active subpixels
-  - Useful for compensating brightness loss due to masking

 ## Source Information

 Source File: `lcd.c`
 Plugin files are available in the `dist/` folder

 ## Technical Summary